 Meet the Staff

-Assistant Director – Jorge Mena
+Interim Director – Jorge Mena

 As Assistant Director of La Casa, Jorge Mena is dedicated to ensuring that students of color successfully enter, navigate, and graduate from UIUC.
 He has a personal commitment to engaging youth, parents, and the larger community so as to make college more accessible to first-generation, immigrant, and low-income families.
 Mena has advised Latinx youth organizations at both the high school and college level and will continue to serve and mentor students and alums.

-Office Support Associate – Nadja Robot
+Office Support Specialist – Nadja Robot

 Meet the Student Staff